Behind the Museum Café: Reception

-In The Oregonian's 2017 list of "Downtown Portland's 10 best coffee shops", Samantha Bakall described the Behind the Museum as "a serene, almost monastic coffee shop lined with Japanese art and ceramics" and wrote, "Behind the Museum Cafe is one of our favorite cafes in the city.
+In The Oregonian's 2017 list of the ten best coffee shops in downtown Portland, Samantha Bakall described the Behind the Museum as "a serene, almost monastic coffee shop lined with Japanese art and ceramics" and wrote, "Behind the Museum Cafe is one of our favorite cafes in the city.
 With its high, airy ceilings and lengthy menu of Japanese teas, temple-style snacks and Extracto coffee drinks, it's the perfect place to have a relaxing cup of matcha or catch up on work."

-Seiji Nanbu included the cafe in Eater Portland's 2020 list of "Where to Find Mesmerizing Matcha Treats in Portland and Beyond".
-The business was also included in Eater Portland's 2022 overview of "Where to Eat and Drink in Downtown Portland".
+Seiji Nanbu included the cafe in Eater Portland's 2020 list of "where to find mesmerizing matcha treats in Portland and beyond".
+The business was also included in Eater Portland's 2022 overview of "where to eat and drink in downtown Portland".